Direct Anterior Approach Total Hip Replacement

 Regardless of the surgical approach, hip replacement has a success rate approaching 95% in terms of “success” (defined as an improvement of pain, function, and quality of life).

-Regardless of surgical approach, the most important factor in terms of technical success involve placing the hip replacement components in a optimal position.
+Regardless of the surgical approach, the most important factor in terms of technical success involves placing the hip replacement components in an optimal position.